kpalod/TARP_PROJECT/README.md

 ## *Methodology*
 - Data Collection and Data Preprocessing: The application takes a resume as input, either in the form of a PDF or a text document.
 The application then eliminates any unnecessary information from the resume, including headers, footers, and graphics, and transforms it to plain text.
 The text is then tokenized into words and sentences, and various fundamental text cleaning operations are carried out, like stop word removal and word stemming.
 For this we will use PyResparser which is a Python library used for parsing resumes and extracting structured information such as candidate name, email, phone number, education, and work experience.
 Below is how this library works:
-  -Parsing the Resumes: PyResparser takes in a resume which can be in various different formats like pdf, html, txt etc. and converts it into plain text using external libraries such as PyPDF2, docx2txt, and Beautiful Soup.
+  - Parsing the Resumes: PyResparser takes in a resume which can be in various different formats like pdf, html, txt etc. and converts it into plain text using external libraries such as PyPDF2, docx2txt, and Beautiful Soup.
   - Pre-Processing the text: The resume's plain text is pre-processed using a variety of methods, including sentence and word tokenization, stop-word removal, and stemming, to weed out extraneous material and identify crucial keywords.

 - Information Extraction: Important data including the candidate's name, email address, phone number, educational background, employment history, and skill set are extracted by the programme using NLP techniques like Named Entity Recognition (NER).